 LPRS is licensed by rule, except when an LPRS transmitter is used for point-to-point network control communications in a maritime telecommunications network.
 Licensed by rule means an individual license is not required for an entity to operate a LPRS transmitter if it is not a representative of a foreign government and if it uses the transmitter only in accordance with Section 95.1009.
 There is no age restriction regarding who may operate an LPRS transmitter.

 The FCC service rules for the Low Power Radio Service (LPRS) are located in 47 C.F.R.
-Part 95.
+Part 95 Subpart G.

 There are 260 Low Power Radio Service (LPRS) channels.
 LPRS channels can have a bandwidth of 25, 50, or 5 kHz.

-When the band is divided into 25 kHz channels, the channels are identified as channels 1-40.
+When the channel has a bandwidth of 25 kHz, the channels are identified as channels 1-40.

-When the band is divided into 50 kHz channels, the channels are identified as channels 41-60.
+When the channel has a bandwidth of 50 kHz, the channels are identified as channels 41-60.

 1) Auditory assistance communications (including, but not limited to, applications such as assistive listening devices, audio description for the blind, and simultaneous language translation) for persons with disabilities or require language translation; or who may benefit from auditory assistance communications in educational settings;

 4) AMTS point-to-point network control communications.

-You can operate a Low Power Radio Service (LPRS) device in any place where the FCC regulates radio communications.
+You can operate a LPRS transmitter at any location where the FCC regulates radio communications.
 An LPRS device must be certified by the FCC.
 A certified LPRS device has an identifying label placed on it by the manufacturer.